 Chris honed her business skills as an auditor with Arthur Andersen & Co. as well as in her 15 years with Hewlett Packard Corporation.
 At HP, Chris held managerial positions in the U.S. as well as in Europe.
 She holds an M.B.A. from Stanford University.

-Chris loves to ride her bike and hike.
-Chris has three dogs: Hank, a Basset Hound, Bess, a three-legged Cattle Dog mix, and Petey, a Chihuahua.
+Chris loves to ride her bike, hike, and travel.
+Chris loves dogs and has four of her own: Theia, a career change Golden Retriever, who now serves as an ambassador for GDB as well as Hank, a Basset Hound, Bess, a three-legged Cattle Dog mix, and Petey, a Chihuahua.